 Agents can see which houses their clients are interested in.
 Based on these favorite houses, an agent can provide more suitable options for their clients.

 An integrated payment system is another key feature of a real estate platform.
 Consider integrating PayPal, Braintree, or Stripe.
 There’s a wide variety of APIs and methods to choose from.
 Think of the region your platform focuses on and determine the most used payment gateways in that area.
 Don’t forget that integrating a gateway’s API will place the responsibility for credit card data security on your platform.

 As real estate business is about communication, make sure that your platform provides an integrated messenger.
-Messaging should be simple and convenient for all parties.
-Real-time messaging is a great solution.
-It enables a constant connection between a platform and a server so the server knows whether users are online or offline and can make sure messages are delivered instantly.
+Real-time messaging enables a constant connection between a platform and a server so the server knows whether users are online or offline and can make sure messages are delivered instantly.
 There are a number of ready real-time messaging solutions that you can integrate.
 We’ll give just a few examples:

 What to focus on when creating a real estate platform

 You’ll have lots of things to tackle during real estate website development.
-We decided to take a look at some of the most common issues that real estate platforms face, such as speeding up load times and integrating IDX listing feeds and CRM systems.
-We’ll also reveal why it’s crucial to create a responsive website.
+We decided to take a look at some of the most common issues that real estate platforms face.

 First of all, if you want users to spend more time on your platform and revisit it, your website should be fast.
 The listings feed should load quickly.
 And, most importantly, all photos should be high resolution yet still load fast.
 On average, the maximum load time of a web page is three seconds.
 If your site takes longer, you’re in danger of losing potential clients.

 Site speed impacts traffic and user engagement.
 Actually, the longer a page takes to load, the less time is spent on the page on average.
 Let’s see what you can do to speed up your real estate website.